shammy8/fresh/README.md

 - [ ] Add barcode scanner to quickly add items??
 - [ ] Renaming of storages under all items??
 - [ ] Think how to handle closing bottom sheet to work well in online and offline mode
-- [ ] Add different users level like home owner / regular user
+- [ ] Add different users level like home owner / regular user?
 - [ ] Add other login providers
   - [ ] Style login page
 - [ ] Styling
   - [ ] Change the styling of the app
+  - [ ] Some styling are repeated, can refactor eg expansion panel button container
   - [ ] Create custom logos for the app, use it in the manifest.webmanifest
   - [x] Handle overflow of homes
 - [ ] Scrolling / pagination / searching